John Moore - whom I ran into yesterday - posted these very cool little

 Wrong.
 Those of us who live in the real world still do come in the front door quite a bit.
 And even if the initial contact with a website is not with the home page, the next click or two will invariably take us there.
 So will most of our return visits.
 Perhaps Seth meant to say something else, but being that he makes a living writing articles and books and whatnot, that is pretty unlikely.

-Wrong again.
-Old Marketing is simply a methodology, and as such has nothing to do with the quality of the products it aims to serve.
-Old Marketing is Old Marketing whether the product is great, average or plain lousy.
-The same is true of New Marketing.
+Old Marketing whether the product is great, average or plain lousy.
+The same is true of

 Wrong.
 It demands better marketing as well.
 Hence the term "marketing."